-Ecumenical Issues (

-(two semesters)
+Ecumenical Issues (two semesters) Grade 12 Required 10 credits

 The purpose of this course is to help the students understand the manner in which the Catholic Church relates to non-Catholic Christians as well as to other religions of the world.
 Building on the foundational truth that Jesus Christ established the Catholic Church and entrusted to her the fullness of God's Revelation, the course is intended to help students to recognize the ways in which important spiritual truths can also be found in non-Catholic Christian churches and ecclesial communities as well as in non-Christian religions.
 It is also intended to help them to recognize the ways in which other systems of belief and practice differ from the Catholic faith.